50 Best Resume Tips 2023: Great Tricks and Writing Advice

 Started and run a discussion club on new trends in AI and Virtual Reality

 Even if this candidate doesn’t have a lot of experience, her education section makes hiring her a no-brainer.

-What if you’re still studying?
-Include an expected completion date on your student resume.
-Like this:
+What if you’re still studying and only have some college education?
+Include an expected completion date like this: